 The formation of the nitride-rich compound layer acts to reduce the weld-ability of the surface; hence improving the frictional wear properties.
 Nitrogen in the diffusion layer inhibits the formation of cracks, so increasing the fatigue resistance.

 Identified as a surface treatment, it is used to improve the service life of steel, sintered iron and cast iron components.

 The two layers compound and diffusion, contribute to improved wear, corrosion resistance and fatigue properties and because processing temperatures are below critical transformation temperatures for steel, distortion is extremely low.
 Very often treatments whose aims are to increase one or two of these properties fail to achieve the third.
 This improvement of all three properties is achievable from a single heat treatment.

-Nitrocarburized components are well known for their excellent sliding and running properties plus higher wear resistance and fatigue strength, i.e. ability to withstand bending and torsional stresses.
-Everyday use has shown that nitrocarburized components have a longer service life than other chemical and thermal surface treatments.
+Nitrocarburised components are well known for their excellent sliding and running properties plus higher wear resistance and fatigue strength, i.e. ability to withstand bending and torsional stresses.
+Everyday use has shown that nitrocarburised components have a longer service life than other chemical and thermal surface treatments.

 Benefits of process modifications

 Modifications to the base Tufftride® process have seen additional benefits: